UniversalDependencies/docs/_2016-09-05--06-prague/core-dependents.md

 * Adnominal modifiers are named aX, where X is cl (clause), nom (nominal) or modifier word (mod).
 * Adverbial modifiers are named advX, where X is cl (clause), nom (nominal) or modifier word (mod).

-## To discuss

-* Non-canonical subjects: One issue that needs to be discussed is under what circumstances subjects can occur with oblique encoding.
-In Turkish subordinate clauses, for example, the verb is nominalized and the subject occurs in genitive instead of nominative.
-This is a completely regular grammatical process of complementation, and it occurs regardless of which verb is involved, so it seems well motivated to say that the genitive nominal is still the subject.
-By contrast, many languages express possession with a form of the verb “to be”, the thing owned in nominative and the possessor in an oblique case like dative.
-That is, instead of saying “X has Y”, they say “Y is to X”.
-In this case, there is no reason to say that the dative nominal is the subject, just because the corresponding nominal would be the subject in other languages.
-After all, it is precisely this kind of systematic difference between languages that we want to be able to study.
-* Expletives: When should the [u-dep/expl]() relation be used?
-Is it reserved for pleonastic subjects or can it also be used for non-referential pronouns in inherent reflexives, as recommended by the working group at the Uppsala meeting (see [report](../2015-08-23-uppsala/clitics.html))?
-And what about clitics?